sarma1807/Prometheus-Grafana-Cassandra/04_Prometheus/README.md

 # YAML files are sensitive about spaces/tabs - extra spaces/tabs can result in errors
 # add following entries at the end of file
-  # my cassandra nodes - node_exporter_metrics - provide IPs for all nodes
+  # my cassandra nodes - provide IPs for all nodes
-  - job_name: 'node_exporter_metrics'
+  - job_name: 'oramad_cassandra_metrics'
     scrape_interval: 180s
     static_configs:
     # - targets: ['<SERVER1_IP_OR_HOSTNAME>:9100', '<SERVER2_IP_OR_HOSTNAME>:9100', '<SERVER3_IP_OR_HOSTNAME>:9100', ...]